kb-netsec/Home-Lab/docs/juice-shop-docker-deploy.md

-This'll be a quick one.
+In this document I'm going to be covering the deployment of Juice Shop in home lab.
 Note that sudo has been included in all docker commands, as I'm not giving carte blanche to root on my system.
 See the <a href="https://docs.docker.com/engine/security/#docker-daemon-attack-surface">Docker Daemon Attack Surface</a> article for details.

 From the <a href="https://hub.docker.com/r/bkimminich/juice-shop#setup">Docker Hub juice shop page</a>: